gurgeous/sinew/README.md

   row[:title] = item.css(".zg_title")
   row[:img] = item.css(".zg_itemImage_normal img").first[:src]

-  # emit a row to the csv
+  # append a row to the csv
   csv_emit(row)
 end
 ```

-If you paste this into a file called `bestsellers.sinew` and run `sinew bestsellers.sinew`, it will create a `bestsellers.csv` file containing the url, title and img for each book.
+If you paste this into a file called `bestsellers.sinew` and run `sinew bestsellers.sinew`, it will create a `bestsellers.csv` file containing the url, title and img for each bestseller.

 ## Full Documentation